The Oracle Touch

 Breville coffee machines bring ultimate convenience to home kitchens.
 They put cafe-quality coffee at your fingertips and allow you to experiment with your favourite styles and flavours.

 Today we are looking at two of the automatic espresso machines in the Breville range: the Oracle and the Oracle Touch.
 These coffee makers remove all of the guesswork so you can enjoy consistently high-quality coffee exactly as you like it.
 Both of these espresso makers are excellent quality, reliable and user-friendly, so how do you choose between them?

 They may look incredibly similar but these coffee machines are offered at different price points and do have a few key functional differences that may be important to your coffee routine.

-In this guide, we take a look at the differences between the Oracle and the Oracle Touch so you can get the most for your money.
+In this guide, we take a look at the differences between the Oracle and the Oracle Touch so you can select the best machine to suit your lifestyle and preferences.

 Auto Grind, Dose, and Tamp

 There’s no need to learn any barista tricks with either of these machines as they do all the hard work for you.
 Both the Oracle and the Touch grind your beans, dose them into the portafilter, then tamp ready for extraction.

 Both machines have two boilers that operate at the same time, one delivering water at the perfect temperature for espresso shots and the other ready for steaming milk.